sfuqua/rn-notification-playground/README.md

 5. Create a Firebase project using Google console and apply necessary changes to build.gradle **NOTE**: My google-services.json is _not_ committed to this repo, you will need to create your own
 6. Configure linting/formatting to my preferences instead of using the template's defaults
+7. Integrate `@react-native-firebase/messaging` onMessage and setBackgroundMessageHandler callbacks as described in [the docs](https://rnfirebase.io/messaging/usage), with `console.log` impls to just note any calls we receive from the framework.

 ## TODO

 These are things I will intend to do to make this a useful project:

-1. Call APIs from @react-native-firebase/messaging to actually hook into the Firebase listener
-2. Add robust logging
+1. Add more robust logging
-3. See if I can override `ReactNativeFirebaseMessagingService` and hook into `handleIntent`; failing that, try the same for `ReactNativeFirebaseMessagingReceiver` and document my findings on behavior
+2. See if I can override `ReactNativeFirebaseMessagingService` and hook into `handleIntent`; failing that, try the same for `ReactNativeFirebaseMessagingReceiver` and document my findings on behavior
-4. Test `FirebaseMessagingService` and the `BroadcastReceiver` behavior with the full matrix of notification types ("notification" vs "data only") and app states (foreground, background, not running/suspended)
+3. Test `FirebaseMessagingService` and the `BroadcastReceiver` behavior with the full matrix of notification types ("notification" vs "data only") and app states (foreground, background, not running/suspended)
-5. If necessary, fork the Android Firebase SDK and attempt a private build with changes as described in comments on [this issue](https://github.com/firebase/firebase-android-sdk/issues/2639) in order to validate Android OS vs. SDK behavior when the app receives a "display message" while the app is backgrounded
+4. If necessary, fork the Android Firebase SDK and attempt a private build with changes as described in comments on [this issue](https://github.com/firebase/firebase-android-sdk/issues/2639) in order to validate Android OS vs. SDK behavior when the app receives a "display message" while the app is backgrounded